google/battery-historian/README.md

 battery-historian
 =================

-Battery Historian is a tool to analyze battery consumers using Android lollipop ART projeto volta  "bugreport" files.
+Battery Historian is a tool to analyze battery consumers using Android Lollipop ART projeto volta  "bugreport" files.